Neymar puts Messi friendship 'on the line' in Copa America final between Brazil and Argentina

 "Messi has been looking for his first title with the national team for many years, and every time we [Brazil] are not present at the tournament, I cheered for him.
 That's what I've been cheering for in the 2014 World Cup final, when he faced Germany.

 "Now Brazil is in the dispute, so our friendship is on the line.
-The respect between us in still great but only one can win.
+The respect between us is still great but only one can win.

 "When you're friends with someone, it's hard to forget the friendship you have - but for example when you play video games with a friend, you want to beat him anyway.
 It'll be the same thing on Saturday."